JDN89/h2m/README.md

 ## DONE

+- [x] rename peekCurrent, currPos, peekNext(). naming is confusing
+- [x] fix makeContentTokenTest.
+After making htmlToken the '>' doesn't get consumed and is still in l.char.
+Consume last char after making the token sounds better, so the nextToken is properly set for the next run! breakpoint in consumeTag()
 - [x] default option in lexer should not be readChar(), but should be makeContentToken().
 - [x] fix bug lexing:`<article><header> content </header> </article>`
 - [x] fix bug parsing `<article>` content `</article>` -- endless loop